Mirijamz/MiGIS/README.md

 •	Good training in micromorphology

 ### 4. Micromorphological thin section scans
-In micromorphology, different microscope light modes - PPL (Plane Polarized Light), XPL (Cross Polarised Light) and OIL (Oblique Incident Light) - are used to distinguish thin section components (e.g. minerals) by their specific light refraction properties in different polarisation modes.
-Using transmitted light scanning, the analytical oppurtunities of petrographic microscopy can be obtained for an entire thin section.
+In micromorphology (but also in petrography), different microscope light modes - PPL (Plane Polarized Light), XPL (Cross Polarised Light) and OIL (Oblique Incident Light) - are used to distinguish thin section components (e.g. minerals) by their specific light refraction properties in different polarisation modes.
+Using transmitted light scanning, these analytical oppurtunities of petrographic microscopy can be obtained for an entire thin section.
 PPL can be acquired by capturing the plain thin section in transmitted light scanning mode (TL - Transmitted Light).
 For XPL, two orthogonally aligned polarisation films (90° orientation offset) are added on top and below the thin section.
 Using ordinary flatbed scanning and a black (isotropic) film on top of the thin section, a RL (Reflected Light) image can be produced which is similar to OIL imagery.

 ## 5. MiGIS integration (QGIS 3)
 1. Install the Dzetsaka Classification Plugin in QGIS (go to ‘Plugins’ and select ‘Manage and install plugins’).